nimiq/validators-api/README.md

 - **Background**: Do not add a background colour to the image.
 - **Format**: Prefer to use SVG.
 File size isn't an issue as we will optimise and serve the best performing version (e.g. PNG, JPG, SVG) for each validator.

+#### Fee

+- **Range**: The fee should be between 0 and 1.
+E.g. `0.05` represents a 5% fee, `0.1` represents a 10% fee.

+##### Limitations on dynamic fees

+Some pools may allow dynamic fees.
+This was not considered in the design of the API, so currently we do not support it.
+For this case, you need to specify the maximum fee.

 ### Validator JSON schema

 You can use the [example JSON](./public/validators/main-albatross/.example.json) as a template.